FSDSTR1023/todo/README.md

 # Endpoints

-- GET/tasks : Get a incomplite task list
+- GET/tasks : Get a incomplete task list
 - GET/tasks/id: Get a detail of a task
 - PUT/tasks/id: Update a task
 - DELETE/task/id: Remove a task